The Engineering ToolBox Web Google

 Sponsored Links

 Mixture of gases are common in many applications.
-Our most common example is air - mainly consisting of nitrogen, oxygen and water vapor - moist air.
-Combustion gas, mainly consisting of nitrogen, water vapor and carbon dioxide, is an other example.
+Our most common example is air - mainly consisting of nitrogen, oxygen and water vapor - as moist air.
+A combustion gas with nitrogen, water vapor and carbon dioxide is an other example.

 Special care must be taken for gas mixtures when using the ideal gas law, calculating the mass, the individual gas constant or the density.